OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 ### meter-graphic-values

 The database function discussed above also has logic for determining the time frame for each point based on the total date ranges to be graphed.
 Thus, the x-axis values are part of this function and do not change based on the unit being graphed.
 The y-axis values depend on the unit being graphed.
 For meters this is a single unit calculation that transforms the meter from the meter's unit to the display unit chosen by the user.
 The known transformation could be passed as a new parameter to the database function and the transformation could be applied in the select statement.
 In general, one value would be needed per meter.
 An alternative would be to do the transformation after the data is gotten from the database.
 Note that this also allows the y-axis values to be recalculated without going to the database when the graphic unit is changed.
+At this time, all these calculating will be done on the server.
+Thus, the data requested by the client and the information returned by the server will be virtually the same as it already is but the client needs to tell the server the desired graphic unit.

 ### group-graphic-values

-Since groups have multiple underlying meters, in general, you need to apply different unit transformations to each  meter in the group.
+Since groups have multiple underlying meters, in general, OED needs to apply different unit transformations to each meter in the group.
 To do this within the database would mean providing all unit transformations for every underlying meter.
 The practicality of doing this so the database function can easily choose the needed transformation for each meter is not known.
 A more complex way would be to separate the underlying meters into groups where each group has meters with the same unit.
 Then the transformation is the same within each group so they could easily be done together within the database.
 The returned sum from each unit group would then be summed together to get the final y-axis graphic value.
 Since the y-axis graphic points are the sum of the transformed values for each meter it is not possible to take y-axis values from one unit and transform them into y-axis value in another unit unless all the unit group y-axis values are saved.
-The question of server vs. client side is also related and discussed next.

-### server-side-vs-client-side-calculations

-The current design makes decisions about units by using the C<sub>ik</sub> array.
-This array needs to be available on the client side due to how often it is accessed and the fact it rarely changes.
-It is less clear where it should be created.
-The same is true for the graph.
-It is also unclear where the transformations for meter and groups will happen to get the graphic unit.

-The client-side could do the needed transformations for the y-axis graphic values without much extra work.
-If the client-side already has the needed y-axis values in Redux state then it could do the transformation needed without going to the server.
-This is easy for meters.
-As discussed above in the group graphics values section, a group cannot, in general, be transformed this way without knowing the y-axis values for each underlying meter.
-This can be done by going to the database in the same way as the original request.
-An alternative would be to get each meter of the group (or the sum of all the ones with the same unit) and cache them in Redux on the client side.
-This may significantly increase the data that must be transferred with each initial group request but reduces future requests.
-The initial request is increased by at least the number of different meter graphic unit types that aren't already known along with the underlying meters in the group and future requests are reduced by one set of y-axis points (and the database time and network latency).

-Given the choices above, it is open to whether meters y-axis values should be done on the client-side or the server-side.
-The server-side is simpler from a software standpoint since it would be the same as an initial request to the server.
-However, it is likely to be slower.
-This is because the number of points is currently set to be < 1000 for each line so it is not much work (and the other graphics are even faster).
-The initial software could always go to the server as done for groups and a future optimization could do the transformation on the client-side when possible.
-However, given groups go to the server, the speedup may not be as great as expected when groups are also graphed so this seems lower priority.
-It might be part of consideration of doing groups on the client-side if the speed up is deemed necessary.

-TODO figure out how we want to do this and then update for meters and groups above.
-The discussion is a bit muddled given all the changes that have been made in the way calculations are done.
+No matter what is selected, the server will be doing this work and the end result is similar to meters in that the server/client interaction will not change much.

 ## implementation-plan